Who

 What

-My primary role is leading the NIMH Machine Learning Core.
+My primary role is leading the NIMH Machine Learning Core, a research group that I started in 2018.
 The mission of the Machine Learning Core is to support researchers in the NIMH and NIDA intramural research programs who want to address research problems in psychology, psychiatry, and neuroscience, using statistics and machine learning approaches.
 We do this by consulting with individual researchers and guiding them in the use of the appropriate tools and methods, or by taking on the analysis process ourselves, if this is more expedient.
 In parallel, we are a machine learning research group and, as such, develop new methods and analysis approaches, motivated by the needs of researchers or by the practical possibilities arising from advances in the field.
 In general, I am very interested in the use of artificial intelligence and machine learning to augment human capability, in domains such as scientific discovery or decision making.

-My personal scientific interest is in the question of how semantic knowledge is represented in the brain, and is evoked and transformed by language.
+My main interest within cognitive (neuro)science is in the question of how semantic knowledge is represented in the brain, and is evoked and transformed by language.
 I have worked on methods to extract semantic information from text corpora and combine it with structured knowledge databases, in order to build models of human performance on various semantic tasks.
 I also worked on methods to relate models of semantic mental processes to brain imaging data, validating those models through brain decoding tasks.

-(please see my Google Scholar for more details, or MLT for all the publications of the group)
+(please see my Google Scholar for more citation details, or MLC for other publications by members of the group)